starknet-io/starknet-stack-resources/README.md

 # starknet-stack-resources

-A collection of works discussing the security aspects of the StarkNet stack
+A collection of works discussing the major components inside StarkNet

 ## The STARK Protocol